| These are really what my roses look like. They are almost translucent! |

 #2530-2432:: Digging into scripture for hours was pure delight.
 Opportunity to have mulch in my garden meant four hours of messy from head to toe- a great feeling of accomplishment; the garden is GLEAMING!

-down from my own upward spiral and enjoy summer!
+| A staircase at the Wintertur estate spirals upward.
+Fortunately, I am just now beginning to slow down from my own upward spiral and enjoy summer! |

 #2433-2435:: Early up with the sun and ready to feed the roses.
 Surprise arrival of more mulch helps to complete the garden.
 A long, heavy rain came at the perfect time - at night after too many hot days.